kaursimar9464/Multilingual_news_explorer/readme.md

 ## What it does

 - **Search in your language, read in any language.**
-  Type a query (e.g., “AI transparency rules”) and the app finds relevant news across locales.
+  Type a query (e.g., “Stock Market”) and the app finds relevant news across locales.
 - **Short, readable summaries.**
   Each result includes a 2–5 sentence extractive brief.
 - **Language filter.**